ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Each request MUST contain a Datagram-Flow-Id header and an authority pseudo-header identifying the target.
-All requests for the same QUIC Connection between a client and a target SHOULD contain the same Datagram-Flow-Id and authority.
-Any mismatch in these will cause the proxy to treat the requests as different proxied connections, which could appear like a migration or NAT rebinding event to the target.
+All requests for the same QUIC Connection between a client and a target MUST contain the same authority, and SHOULD contain the same Datagram-Flow-Id.
+If there is Datagram-Flow-Id mismatch, the proxy will treat the requests as different proxied connections, which could appear as a migration or NAT rebinding event to the target.

 Each request MUST also contain exactly one connection ID header, either Client-Connection-Id or Server-Connection-Id.
 Client-Connection-Id requests define paths for receiving